-- You will be less judgemental.
+- You will be less judgmental.
 As we trust ourselves more, we will realise that not everyone knows what they truly want in life nor are they taking actions steps to make improvements to their lives.
 Knowing that people are doing the best they can will help us stop judging others, especially if we believe they should be doing things differently.

 - You will not feel the need to please others.
 A powerful thing we can learn in life is that we cannot make a person feel happy or feel sad.
 Every emotion we feel is our responsibility.
 Trusting ourselves more will help us be more accepting of others and support us in not feeling the need to make others happy.

 - You will be a lot happier.
 Ultimately we all want to be happy in life, serve in some way and make a difference any way we can.
 Developing more self-confidence, self-assurance and trust in ourselves means we know ourselves a lot better and we will be more accepting of ourselves.